Before using this guide check with your faculty, school or department for their specific referencing guidelines

 If the title of the image is not shown construct a title that describes the image shown.
 Use enough words to make the constructed title meaningful.
 Place the constructed title in square brackets.

-Author.
+Author AA.
 Title [Internet].
 Place of publication: Publisher.
-Date of publication - [date cited].
+Year of publication - [cited YYYY Mon DD].
 Available from: URL

 For a contribution to a blog:

 Author of contribution.
-Title of contribution Date of publication of contribution [dated contribution cited].
+Title of contribution.
+Date of publication of contribution [cited YYYY Mon DD].
 In: Author or editor of blog.
 Title of blog [Internet].
 Place of publication: Publisher.
 Date of publication - [extent of contribution].
 Available from: URL

 A contribution to a blog: